Frequently Asked Questions#

 They compliment each other.
-Both provide plugins for developers to use in implementing CNFs.
-For example, a VPP-based CNF will use vpp-agent plugins for data plane programmability and cn-infra plugins (e.g. etcd connector, REST, gRPC, etc.) for communications with external applications.
+Both provide plugins you can use to develop CNFs.
+For example, a VPP-based CNF uses VPP agent plugins for programming the data plane, and cn-infra plugins (e.g. etcd connector, REST, gRPC, etc.) for communications with external applications.

 What is a CNF?#

 Cloud Native Network Function.
-Containerized network functions (e.g. IPsec) subscribing to cloud-native architectural and operational principles (e.g. Kubernetes lifecycle).
+Containerized network functions subscribing to cloud native architectural and operational principles.